Communication with Vincent Thibault

 §18 – Start where you are

-(Part 30 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 30 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 The magic of confirmation bias is that everything I encounter seems to apply to the current situation.
 I incessantly, and to a fault, seek meaning.
 Not “what is the meaning of life” meaning, but explanations and reasons and plans and systems… all as a means to manipulating the universe around me.